tallsong/cpp/README.md

 - The easiest way to overload operator<< for inherited classes is to write an overloaded operator<< for the most-base class, and then call a virtual member function to do the printing.

+# Template

+- If you feel that putting the Array.cpp code into the Array.h header makes the header too long/messy, an alternative is to rename Array.cpp to Array.inl (.inl stands for inline), and then include Array.inl from the bottom of the Array.h header.
+That yields the same result as putting all the code in the header, but helps keep things a little cleaner.
+- Another alternative is to use a three-file approach.
+The template class definition goes in the header.
+The template class member functions goes in the code file.
+Then you add a third file, which contains all of the instantiated classes you need:
+-  Classes also support partial specialization, where only some of the templated parameters are specialized.
+Functions do not support partial specialization as of C++14.

 # The Standard Template Library
 ## Array
 ```C++